wxbty/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/index.md

  -->
 ## Streaming

-LangGraph4j is built to be streaming first.
+SpringAiGraph is built to be streaming first.
 These guides show how to use different streaming modes.
 > _TO DO_
 <!--